mozilla/skywriter/docs/pluginguide/keymapping.html.markdown

 ## How Key Detection Works ##

-Before diving into more complex use cases, an understanding of the way key commands work in Bespin is needed.
+Before diving into more complex use cases, an understanding of the way key commands work in Skywriter is needed.

-Whenever a key is pressed while a modifier key (*Meta*, *Cmd*, *Ctrl*, or *Alt*) is held down, the Bespin framework handles the browser's key event, performs translation, which most notably involves the creation of a *symbolic name*, and forwards the event to the Bespin keyboard manager.
+Whenever a key is pressed while a modifier key (*Meta*, *Cmd*, *Ctrl*, or *Alt*) is held down, the Skywriter framework handles the browser's key event, performs translation, which most notably involves the creation of a *symbolic name*, and forwards the event to the Skywriter keyboard manager.
 Some examples of symbolic names are:

     Ctrl+A       -> ctrl_a